freelawproject/free.law/content/pages/pacer-facts.md

  - [The official PACER training website][train]
  - [A training website maintained by the Court of International Trade][cit-train]
+ - [A training website maintained by the Bankruptcy Court of the Northern District of Georgia][ganb-train]

 The CIT training site also allows you to practice ECF filings if you have an ECF account.